 Lantra gathers and processes your personal information in accordance with this privacy notice and in compliance with the relevant General Data Protection Regulation (GDPR) and laws.
-This notice provides you with the necessary information regarding your rights and our obligations, and explains how, why and when we process your personal data.
+This notice provides you with information about your rights and our obligations, and explains how, why and when we process your personal data.

-Lantra is a registered charity and is committed to its charitable objects, which are…
+Lantra is a registered charity and is committed to its charitable objectives, which are…

 …to advance the education of the public and carry out educational research…

-This will be achieved through delivery of high quality training, assessment and qualifications (by the Awarding Organisation), and by undertaking other work that meets the charitable objects, where funding is available.
+This will be achieved through delivery of high quality training, assessment and qualifications (by the Awarding Organisation), and by undertaking other work that meets the charitable objectives, where funding is available.
 Lantra aims to improve lives and businesses by promoting and enabling skills development.

 Lantra’s registered office is at Lantra House, Stoneleigh Park, Coventry, Warwickshire CV8 2LG and we are a company registered in England and Wales under company number 2823181.

-We are registered on the Information Commissioner's Office Register; registration number Z5878437.
-Sandie Absalom is Lantra’s Data Controller, who can be contacted at 02476 696996
+We are registered on the Information Commissioner's Office Register as Z5878437.
+Sandie Absalom is Lantra’s Data Controller, and she can be contacted on 02476 696996.

 - Information we collect

 Lantra processes your personal information to meet our legal, statutory and contractual obligations and to provide you with our products and services.
-We will never request any unnecessary personal data from you and will not process your information in any way, other than as specified in this notice.
+We will never request any unnecessary personal data from you and will only process your information as specified in this notice.

 All data collected will be for legitimate business interest.